-From the table you can see euglena is categorised under eight heads.
-Remember, every classification has a reason behind it, which has made the euglena fall into a specific class or order or phylum.
-For instance, one of the euglena characteristics is that it has chlorophyll, hence it is put under phylum euglenoza.
+From the table, you can see Euglena is categorised under eight heads.
+Remember, every classification has a reason behind it, which has made the Euglena fall into a specific class or order or phylum.
+For instance, one of the Euglena characteristics is that it has chlorophyll, hence it is put under phylum euglenozoa.

 Structure of Euglena

-To understand the fundamental structure, here is an euglena diagram to help you.
+To understand the fundamental structure, here is a Euglena diagram to help you.
 Carefully look at the picture, which shows how the plasma membrane has enclosed all the organelles inside it.
-Also, note the nucleus represented with red colour.
+Also, note the nucleus represented with red color.

 It is an area that is sensitive to light.
 Therefore, the stigma helps it to move towards a light source to conduct photosynthesis.

 It is a long thread-like structure that works as a navigator or a steering wheel in a car.
-The thin filament helps an euglena to move forward in any direction it desires.
+The thin filament helps Euglena to move forward in any direction it desires.